 Webinar 1: Monday 20 September at 0800 and 1600 UTC

-The third webinar on Monday 18th October will be responsive, taking a deeper dive into issues and areas determined by participants in the first two webinars.
+The third webinar will be responsive, taking a deeper dive into issues and areas determined by participants in the first two webinars.
+It will hear from the Anglican delegates to COP26, evaluating the outcomes and scoping advocacy priorities and opportunities moving forward.
 Further details and registration links will be shared in due course.

 Anglicans and COP26

 The webinar series is being organised by the “equipping and enthusing Anglican leadership” subgroup of the ACC’s COP26 working group.
 Chaired by Archbishop Julio, the ACC COP26 working group has been meeting regularly through 2021 to plan all aspects of the ACC’s engagement with COP26.
 Membership of the working group is drawn from the Anglican Communion Office at the UN, the Anglican Alliance, Lambeth Palace and representatives of Networks of the Anglican Communion, including the Anglican Communion Environment Network, the Anglican Indigenous Network and the Anglican Youth Network.